 - Parking lots will remain closed per the Forward Racine Health Dept. order.
 However, limited street-side parking will be available for beach guests.

 Racine County campgrounds at Cliffside Park and Sanders Park are open for the 2020 season.
 The comfort stations will be open for use by campers.
 All group campsites remain closed until further notice and no reservations for group campsites will be taken at this time.
-Camping reservations can be made online here: www.realracine.com/hotels/camping.
+Learn more about making Racine County camping reservations at www.realracine.com/hotels/camping.